markjprice/cs12dotnet8/docs/errata/errata.md

 And I will add a comment in the code explaining why it is not needed.
 I have already done this in the code solution here: https://github.com/markjprice/cs12dotnet8/blob/main/code/Chapter06/PacktLibrary/Person.cs#L196

+# Page 324 - How reference and value types are stored in memory

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on June 17, 2024](https://github.com/markjprice/cs12dotnet8/issues/53).

+In the code, I used `TimeSpace.Zero`.
+It should be `TimeSpan.Zero`.

 # Page 361 - Comparing inheritance and implementation